Do You Have to Pay Taxes on Life Insurance?

 Are life insurance premiums tax deductible?

 With group coverage, the insurance company balanced its risk across many people with different health backgrounds.
-So, if you’re unhealthy or older, you may get a much lower rate than you would get with an individual policy.
-This rule helps account for situations where you get a discounted rate by buying group life insurance.
+So, if you're unhealthy or older, you may get a much lower rate than you would with an individual policy.

 Frequently asked questions